 Managing Depression Among Residents

-This datapoint measures the percent of long-term stay residents who are demonstrating symptoms of depression.
+This datapoint measures the percentage of long-term stay patients showing signs of depression.

 Appropriate Vaccine Usage